lucaberta/EtherFileCertification/README.md

 ## Instruction to install:

-1. Create the contract
-Copy paste
-2. install files in the "html" folder locally or on the webserver
+1. install files in the "html" folder locally or on the webserver
-3. Modify the index.html with the Ethereum Contract adress
+2. Modify the index.html with the Ethereum Contract adress

 ## Running the script

 - Launch the alethzero client
+- copy paste the EtherFileCertification.cll into the Transact window and execute the contract
 - Paste the link of the html page in the alethzero built-in browser (either a local or an internet link)
 - Upload a file